- Crowning Moment of Awesome: For the team, it's the attack on the Principal. For Sam, it's revealing Sean Bean's character's deception.

 - Fridge Brilliance: Miller practically tells us the The Reveal in the first few pages.
 We see the Ronin and Ozaki fighting demons and then it cuts to the future where we see Billy watching TV.
 On the first read, we naturally just assume that it is a time cut.
 We don't see what Billy is watching and don't stop to think that all of this is a part of the same scene and that the moments with Ronin in ancient Japan were just the program he was watching.

 - Anticlimax Boss: After you realize you just attacked a hologram, The Doctor appears to be a "Get Back Here!"
 Boss, running away and forcing you to give chase.
 Then he just barely undershoots a jump and flings himself into some power lines.

 - Goddamned Bats: The supervisors will never shoot you until lockdown is called.
 They are still priority targets, because they will always call lockdown, which makes a mission more difficult and prevents you from earning a skill point on that level.
 (They're even worse in New Game+, where lockdown forces you to start over from the last checkpoint.)

 - Periphery Demographic: Since the PC version is barebones (few options, no resolution options, and 30 FPS), TotalBiscuit should have every right to hate it.
 Despite all that, he said himself that he'll try completing it (despite the fact that South Park: The Stick of Truth is the only game he'll accept at 30 FPS).

 - That One Level: "Kill The Officer."
 Most of the enemies in the level (including the target) are stationed in a wide open area with few platforms and essentially nothing to provide grapple points or cover.
-Completing it without triggering the alarm requires a very specific plan, executed quickly and precisely.
-(It helps immensely if you can throw and recall katana, or has ability to teleport and stun enemy)
+Completing it without triggering the alarm requires a very specific plan, executed quickly and precisely (it helps immensely if you can throw and recall katana, or have the ability to teleport and stun enemy).